WolfangAukang/docker/simplerisk-minimal/README.md

 To build this image, run the following commands:

 ```
-# From the root directory
+# From the root directory of the repository
 cd simplerisk-minimal
 VERSION=7.X
 docker build -f php$VERSION/Dockerfile -t simplerisk/simplerisk-minimal:$VERSION .